zachtepper/zachtepper/README.md

 ### Hello, World!

-- 🏫 I am an undergrad computer science student at the University of Illinois - Chicago, graduating in May 2023.
+- 🎓 I am a recent computer science student graduate from the University of Illinois - Chicago.
-- 🌱 I’m currently learning Data Science as well as Machine Learning.
+- 💻 I am currently a Software Engineer at Relativity.
-- 🤝 I’m looking to collaborate on unique and fun open source projects.
+- 🤝 I'm always looking to collaborate on unique and fun open source projects.
 - 📫 The best place to reach me is my email at: zach.tepp@gmail.com

 <!--